 The Strategy Leadership Team (SLT) reviewed the survey responses in early August, and identified a list of "hot topics."
 These were then combined and prioritized, resulting in six areas to be analyzed by Strategy Focus Teams.
 These six priority areas are described here.
 Then those hot topics were scored and weighted in order to help develop a list of focused questions to be reviewed by several focus teams.

 On Aug.
 27, six Strategy Focus Teams, composed of about 10-15 faculty, staff and students each, held their first meetings to review the questions and define boundary conditions (see the video above).
 The SFTs are meeting Sept.
 24 and Oct.
-29, and will then create a series of recommendations.
+22, and will then create a series of recommendations.
 Those recommendations will be posted in early November for review and input by other CVM stakeholders.
+Then the SLT will meet two more times to review and discuss the recommendations, which will be forwarded to the CVM's administrative leadership council.